Administration & Business Affairs

 The University respects the rights of its employees in their activities outside their employment at Saginaw Valley State University which are private in nature and which in no way conflict with or reflect upon the University.
-We believe that our administrators have been carefully selected and that we can trust their integrity, judgment and courage.
+It is vitally important that the University, a public institution, avoid even the appearance of impropriety, including the inference that certain prospective vendors might enjoy an unfair advantage in doing business with the University by virtue of the employment relationship of its owner with SVSU.
+We believe that our employees have been carefully selected and that we can trust their integrity, judgment and courage.
 The following statements of policy are made to avoid any misunderstanding.

 Each employee must avoid incurring any kind of financial or personal obligation which might affect his or her judgment in dealing for the University with outside firms or individuals.
-Employees must examine their own activities and those of their families to be sure that no condition exists which creates a conflict of interest or apparent conflict of interest with respect to transactions of the University.
+Employees must examine their own activities and those of their families (significant other, parents, brothers, sisters, children, grandchildren, nieces, nephews, and significant others of brothers, sisters, children and grandchildren) to be sure that no condition exists which creates a conflict of interest or apparent conflict of interest with respect to transactions of the University.

-- There are certain areas in which each individual must be especially concerned.
-Where there is any question about a conflict of interest, even though it may not exist in actuality, the particular situation should be disclosed in writing and filed with the Staff Relations Office.
+1. There are certain areas in which each individual must be especially concerned.
+Where there is any question about a conflict of interest, even though it may not exist in actuality, the particular situation must be disclosed in writing and filed with the Human Resources Office and/or Business Services Department within 30 days of becoming aware of a potential conflict.
 The areas about which care should be exercised include the following:

-- Accepting gifts or favors for oneself or for any member of one's immediate family, or entertainment or other personal obligations, from an outside organization or individual which are substantial enough to influence one's selection of goods and services for the University.
-This does not apply to acceptance of perishable or consumable gifts of a nominal value of $25 or less, nor reasonable personal entertainment; but care must be exercised to be sure that continuation of such matters does not gradually build up into an embarassing obligation.
+B. Accepting gifts or favors for oneself or for any member of one's immediate family, or entertainment or other personal obligations, from an outside organization or individual which are substantial enough to influence one's selection of goods and services for the University.
+This does not apply to acceptance of perishable or consumable gifts of a nominal value of $50 or less, nor reasonable personal entertainment; but care must be exercised to be sure that continuation of such matters does not gradually build up into a potentially improper obligation.
 Any gift that is of a substantial nature should be returned to the donor with the explanation that University policy does not permit the acceptance of the gift.
 The University will take care of the expenses of returning such gifts.

 Adopted 5/05/89 BC